 2. “From the Dining Table” by Harry Styles

 “From the Dining Table” is a slow burn about loneliness and silence after a relationship ends.
-The raw tone and quiet production mirror the heaviness in “Old Phone.”
+The raw tone and softer production match the heaviness in “Old Phone.”

 3. “Liability” by Lorde